Civitasv/cmake-tools.nvim/README.md

 ```

-Here is the MSVC config in their standard location within `Program Files` and `Program Files (x86)`. **Tweaks to the compiler location might be necessary** if installation locations are different from what is shown below.
-This is a workaround for till auto kit scanning is implemented.
+For MSVC config in their standard location within `Program Files` and `Program Files (x86)`.
+This is a workaround for till auto kit scanning is implemented. (**Tweaks to the compiler location might be necessary** if installation locations are different from what is shown below.)

-### All MSVC Config Examples
+All MSVC Config Examples:

 <details>
 <Summary>Click to expand MSVC Configs</Summary>